 Will the details of my PPP loan be made public?

-Yes.
 On November 5, a federal judge ordered the SBA to provide the names, addresses, and precise loan amounts of all individuals and entities that obtained PPP and EIDL loans by November 19, 2020.
-Loan data through August 20, 2020 is available on the SBA website.
+As of the date of this writing, it is unclear if the SBA will appeal the November 5, 2020 ruling.
+In July 2020, the SBA released detailed information for PPP loans above $150,000.